-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or Part D prescription drugs.
+An appeal is a formal way of asking us to review and change a coverage decision we have made.
 For more information on asking for coverage decisions about your medical care or Part D prescription drugs, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).

-Method Coverage Decisions for Medical Care - Contact Information CALL 855-442-9900 Calls to this number are free.
-October 1 to March 31: Weekdays 7:00 a.m. to 8:00 p.m., Saturday and Sunday 8:00 a.m. to 8:00 p.m.
-April 1 to September 30: Weekdays 7:00 a.m. to 8:00 p.m., Saturday 9:00 a.m. to 2:00 p.m., closed Sunday.
-Outside of these hours of operation, please leave a message and your call will be returned within one business day.
+Method Coverage Decisions and Appeals for Medical Care or Part D Prescription Drugs - Contact Information CALL 855-442-9900 855-442-9900 Calls to this number are free.
+October 1 to March 31: Weekd Sunday 8:00 a.m. to 8:00 p.m. ays 7:00 a.m. to 8:00 p.m., Saturday and April 1 to September 30: Week a.m. to 2:00 p.m., closed Sunday days 7:00 a.m. to 8:00 p.m., Saturday 9:00 Outside of these hours of operation, please leave a message and your call will be returned within one business day.
 TTY 711 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Calls to this number are free.
+EAN Calls to this number are free.
 See above for days and hours of operation.
-FAX 801-442-6580 WRITE SelectHealth Medicare Attn: Member Services PO Box 30196 Salt Lake City, UT 84130 WEBSITE selecthealth.org/medicare
+FAX 801-442-6580 - Medical Coverage Decisions 801-442-0413 - Part D prescription drug Coverage Decisions 801-442-0762 - Appeals WRITE Coverage Decisions Appeals Select Health Medicare Select Health Medicare Attn: Member Services Attn: Appeals and Grievances PO Box 30196 PO Box 30196 Salt Lake City, UT 84130 Salt Lake City, UT 84130 WEBSITE selecthealth.org/medicare see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).